 When the chicken is browned add the onions to the same pan with the chicken drippings.
 Sauté the onions until translucent; pour a bit more oil into the pan if necessary.
 Add the garlic and sauté for about one minute.

 Put chicken back into the pan and add the white wine, chicken stock, bay leaf, and thyme.
 Cover and simmer on medium heat for approximately 25 to 30 minutes.

 While the chicken is cooking, boil two eggs and set aside to cool.
 When cool enough to touch, peel and remove the hard-boiled yolks.

 Grind the almonds in a food processor or blender.
 Place the ground almonds, saffron threads, cinnamon, and egg yolks into a mortar along with a couple of tablespoons of stock from the pan.
 Grind the mixture grind into a paste with the pestle.

 Slowly stir the almond-egg mixture into the pan and simmer for another five minutes.
 This will thicken the sauce a bit.

 Serve the chicken and spoon sauce over rice or fried potatoes.
 The Spanish like to use rustic bread to soak up the extra sauce.

-Marinate Overnight – After cutting the chicken, marinate overnight in the white wine, a finely chopped garlic clove and 1 tsp of chopped parsley.
-When ready to brown the chicken, remove from the marinade and allow to drain before placing in frying pan.
+Marinate Overnight–After cutting the chicken, marinate overnight in the white wine, a finely chopped garlic clove, and 1 tsp of chopped parsley.
+When ready to brown the chicken, remove from the marinade and allow to drain before placing in the frying pan.
 Use white wine from marinade for sauce.